 Official - Lake Nighthorse Recreation Area

-Lake Nighthorse is closed for the winter season until April 1, 2022
+Lake Nighthorse is open daily for the season

 Lake Nighthorse Hours of Operation

 30 minutes prior to daily closure, the entrance gate will be closed to access, and boat exit inspections as well as watercraft launches will cease.